Even with a foot in the mouth it doesn't

 Using only 7 pounds of ice during 45-minutes also indicates a poor transfer of heat.
 Maybe someone wants to test it in an insulated phone booth next time?

-We even read where it is advised that users of Kooleraire
+We even read where it is advised that users of this "New

-Ancient Air to use gel packs or so called blue ice to make the
+Idea" Ancient Air to use gel packs or so called blue ice

-ice last longer.
-This raises the temperature at least 10 degrees
+to make the ice last longer.
+This raises the temperature at least

-to at least 75 to 78 degrees, plus increasing humidity therefore
+10 degrees to at least 75 to 78 degrees, plus increasing humidity

-does nothing to help your comfort level or are we just interested
+therefore does nothing to help your comfort level or are we just

 Ancient Air also states they do not use any hoses, heat exchangers,